s-c-p/request-to-icici-uhrjksb493/publish.md

 Also, this is written by me.
 I am an (sub-average) engineer, not a lawyer, and I didn't hire anyone to write this for me.

-To prove my goodwill, nature of upholding ethics, abiding with law to best of my knowledge, and non-malevolence <!--(e.g. changing claims in a way that drastically changes narrative)--> this document lives on a github git repo where you can track every change.
+To help strengthen my goodwill and further prove my nature of upholding ethics, abiding with law to best of my knowledge, and non-malevolence <!--(e.g. changing claims in a way that drastically changes narrative)--> this document lives on a github git repo where you can track every change.
 And every version that's good enough will have a cryptographically secure hash printed in header TODO.

 If you send me an email ID, I could include you in a group so you can see updates (which progressively proves genuineness of the case) as they happen on the repo.